Review – Black Sigil

 After blue comes yellow.
 So it would seem with the release of Persona 4, which has the same engine and battle system as its predecessor.
 Despite all this, it comes off as a much better game – Atlus clearly took the time to figure out what went wrong in Persona 3 and fix it.
 At the same time, they came up with a plot I found easier to connect with, composed better music, and even came up with better swag to lure people into buying the game.
 It’s no surprise, then, that Persona 4 is my new favorite RPG on the PS2.

 Several improvements make up the core of the reason I enjoyed playing Persona 4 so much.
-You can pretty much copy the gripes from my Persona 3 and FES reviews and every single one of them has been mitigated if not completely resolved. → Lose belly fat now!
+You can pretty much copy the gripes from my Persona 3 and FES reviews and every single one of them has been mitigated if not completely resolved. → We are what we pretend to be, so we must be careful about what we play.

 2008 in Review Part 1

 I like to pretend that my favorite games will always be the classics, but this year has been quite a trial for that facade.
 Every year more and more games come out, and I have no chance to play just the ones that people recommend to me, much less all of them.
 The games I have played are good enough that I know 2008 was a good year for games, not just in terms of volume but in terms of quality.
-The DS has gotten a bunch more good games (even if it still has only a few great ones), the PC, XBox360, and PS3 have been receiving a host of games with a few standouts each, and even the Wii has gotten a game or two I’ll at least be keeping on my shelf if not playing again. → Is that an article in your pants, or are you just happy to read me?
+The DS has gotten a bunch more good games (even if it still has only a few great ones), the PC, XBox360, and PS3 have been receiving a host of games with a few standouts each, and even the Wii has gotten a game or two I’ll at least be keeping on my shelf if not playing again. → Are you a bad enough dude to rescue the article?